 Identifying Key Issues

-Once you have a clear understanding of the case study, it’s time to identify the key issues or challenges faced by the company or individuals involved.
+Once you understand the case study clearly, it’s time to identify the key issues or challenges faced by the company or individuals involved.
 Look for patterns, inconsistencies, or areas where improvement is needed.
 These issues will be the foundation for your analysis and subsequent recommendations.

 Applying Analytical Frameworks